MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/markup-extensions/consuming.md

 ## FontImage markup extension

-The `FontImage` markup extension allows you to display a font icon in any view that can display an `ImageSource`.
+The `FontImage` markup extension enables you to display a font icon in any view that can display an `ImageSource`.
 It provides the same functionality as the `FontImageSource` class, but with a more concise representation.

 The `FontImage` markup extension is supported by the `FontImageExtension` class, which defines the following properties: